Title: What is the final version in Open Circular Design?

 What Is The Final Version In Open Circular Design?

-When we started to develop an open circular lamp a couple of years back we always thought that we’d end up with one final nice version of a lamp.
-But this turned out to be impossible and also unnecessary!
+When we started to develop an open circular lamp a couple of years ago we always thought that we’d end up with one final nice version of a lamp.
+But this turned out to be impossible but also unnecessary and even undesireable.
 Here is why:

-The goal was always a lamp that is open and circular.
-To achieve this the lamp is made from standard parts you can get in every well equipped hardware store.
-And everything is modular and kept fit for reuse – no glues, no cuts, no paints.
+The goal was a lamp that is open and circular.
+We wanted a lamp that is easy to make from standard parts available in every regular hardware store.
+All parts needed to be modular and the design would keep them fit for reuse – no glues, no cuts, no paints.